 Skip to Content

-How Much Water Should I Drink While Breastfeeding?
+How Much Water To Drink While Breastfeeding

-How Much Water Should I Drink While Breastfeeding?
+How Much Water Drink While Breastfeeding?

-The average adult needs about 8, 8 ounce glasses of water per day.
-64 ounces.
-During pregnancy and breastfeeding this average intake obviously increases.
 During breastfeeding we should drink an extra quart, or 32 ounces, per day.
-Roughly, we should be drinking around 100 ounces of water per day.
-Around 3/4 ths of a gallon of water.
+Roughly, breastfeeding mothers should be drinking around 100 ounces of water per day or around 3/4 ths of a gallon of water.

 This is the same amount of water a woman needs to drink when pregnant.
 Just because you give birth, your hydration needs do not decrease!
 Since my kids drink out of my water bottle too, I need to increase this even more.
 No wonder I’m always feeling dehydrated.